 During prolonged grid outages, the BESS is constrained by finite energy storage capacity.
 To maintain essential loads, the BESS requires adequate renewable energy generation and frequent recharge cycles.
 Although BESS can efficiently handle short-duration outages, however, their capacity limitations make them less viable for extended backup operations.
 Conversely, DGs can provide continuous power for prolonged periods, contingent on fuel availability, making them a more suitable option in regions with unreliable renewable resource availability.

 Despite these advantages, in this study, the diesel-free approach is selected to mitigate emissions, reduce operational and maintenance costs, and enhance renewable energy penetration.

-\subsection{Economic Impact of Large BESS Capacity}
+\subsection{Economic impact of large BESS capacity}

-Achieving 100\% reliability without DG support requires a substantially larger BESS capacity (704 kWh in the proposed system).
-However, increased BESS sizing increases both the NPC and LCOE, as evidenced by the sensitivity analysis (Table \ref{tab:design_approach}).
+Achieving 100\% reliability without relying on DG support requires a substantially larger BESS capacity, as observed in the proposed system (704 kWh).
+However, increased BESS sizing leads to higher NPC and LCOE, as evidenced by the sensitivity analysis (Table \ref{tab:design_approach}).
 The results indicate that an increase in BESS size directly correlates with higher capital expenditure, consequently increasing the LCOE and overall system cost, thus necessitating an optimal balance between storage sizing and economic viability.
 Furthermore, oversizing of the BESS may result in underutilized storage capacity during normal grid operation, thereby reducing the cost-effectiveness of the system.
 The proposed DRL framework is specifically designed for preference-based evaluation and selection of candidate MG configurations rather than direct real-time operational control.
 Specifically, the DRL agent learns stakeholder preferences to evaluate, rank, and identify the most suitable configuration from the feasible solution space generated by HOMER Pro.
 Future work will extend this framework to real-time energy management, where DRL agents directly optimize dispatch decisions for battery storage, renewable generation, and grid power exchange under uncertain operating conditions.